aducret/ai-systems-genetic-algorithm/README.md

 cd sia-2016-08
 ```
 ## Build JAR
+You need to install maven and then build the jar.
 ```
+sudo apt-get -y install maven
 mvn clean package
 ```
 Move the jar where you want and copy the tsv and txt files (configuration files, multipliers, heights and items).